KittyGiraudel/SassyTester/README.md

 # SassyTester

 SassyTester is a minimalistic function tester in Sass.
+Read [API documentation](http://hugogiraudel.com/SassyTester/).

 ## 1. Create a function